 Following on from this, talk to your people, hold company conference calls or face-to-face meetings to explain your position, conduct surveys, do whatever you need to do to find out what people want.
 It’s no good thinking you’re doing a great job implementing flexible working when many of your employees aren't aware of your policies or the culture is such that they don’t feel confident raising the topic.

 I certainly don’t have all the answers but what I do know is that flexible working makes very sound business sense and is proven to increase wellbeing, engagement and loyalty.
 Trust inevitably plays a massive part – but if you've made the right hires and you have faith in your selection process, what have you got to worry about?

-I’d love to hear your thoughts so please share your experiences and let’s keep the conversation going.Posted almost 4 years ago
+I’d love to hear your thoughts so please share your experiences and let’s keep the conversation going.Posted over 4 years ago